JamesBundgard/Website/README.md

-# Personal
+# Personal-Website
-The source code for my personal website.
+The source code for my personal website, developped using HTML, CSS, and JavaScript.